iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 Verify that your IOMesh cluster is already deployed.

 **Procedure**
-1. Create a YAML config `iomesh-mysql-sc.yaml`.
-You can directly use the default StorageClass or create one with custom parameters.
-Refer to [Creating StorageClass](../volume-operations/create-storageclass.md#creating-storageclass) for detailed information.
+1. Create a YAML config `iomesh-mysql-sc.yaml` with the following content.
+You may also use the default StorageClass `iomesh-csi-driver`.
+See more details in [Create StorageClass](../volume-operations/create-storageclass.md).

     ```yaml
     kind: StorageClass
     apiVersion: storage.k8s.io/v1
     metadata:
       name: iomesh-mysql-sc
-    provisioner: com.iomesh.csi-driver # The driver.name in `iomesh.yaml` when deploying IOMesh cluster.
+    provisioner: com.iomesh.csi-driver # The driver name in `iomesh.yaml`.
     reclaimPolicy: Retain
     allowVolumeExpansion: true
     parameters: